dougrandrade/dougrandrade/README.md

 #### Welcome to my data analytics portfolio.

-My goal is to continuously enhance my proficiency in data science, applying practical techniques to real-world applications.
-Through this portfolio, I aim to showcase my projects and engage with a community of like-minded individuals, sharing insights and experiences to continue developing my understanding and application of data science.
+My goal is to continuously grow my proficiency in data science, applying practical techniques to real-world applications.
+I aim to engage the community through my work, sharing insights and findings to continue developing my understanding and application of data science.

 <!--
 **dougrandrade/dougrandrade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.